Skip links

 Treatment Options

-Platelet-rich plasma(PRP) therapy is a type of regenerative collagen induction therapy where we use patient's own blood to promote healing and stimulate natural growth of the skin tissues.
-This treatment aims to restore the deficit in collagen by stimulating collagen production to reduce the appearance of acne scars.
+Platelet-rich plasma (PRP) therapy is a type of regenerative collagen induction therapy that uses the patient's own blood to promote healing and stimulate the natural growth of skin tissues.
+This treatment helps restore collagen levels by stimulating its production, which can reduce the appearance of acne scars.

 Similar Conditions